 In 1957, Harold von Braunhut became fascinated with a species of brine shrimp, Artemia salina, that he saw being sold as pet food in a pet store.
-“These shrimp live in salt lakes or salt flats, and when the water of a salt lake evaporates, the shrimp go into this state of suspended animation,” says Patricia Hogan, a curator at the Strong National Museum of Play.
-While in this state—also known as cryptobiosis—the animals are in a protective cyst-like casing, until water is added.
+“These shrimp live in salt lakes or salt flats, and when the water of a salt lake evaporates, the shrimp go into this state of suspended animation,” Patricia Hogan, a curator at the Strong National Museum of Play, told Mental Floss in 2014.
+While in this state—also known as cryptobiosis—the animals are in a protective cyst-like casing until water is added.
 Von Braunhut, with the help of marine biologist and microcrustacean expert Anthony D'Agostino, figured out a way to treat tap water with a mix of nutrients (von Braunhut called them “magic crystals” and mixed them in a barn on his property) that would revive the shrimp in a tank at home.

 “People say, ‘What gave you the idea for Sea-Monkeys?’” von Braunhut, who held about 200 patents, said in an interview with the Baltimore Sun in 1997.
 “I thought, if you could take a package of powder and put it in water and see it come to life.
 What could be more remarkable than that? … I was always interested in wildlife, and I was looking for something that would interest other people in it.”

-Hogan says that von Braunhut may also have been inspired by another popular product that hit the market the year before he got the idea for Sea-Monkeys: “This was also around the time of Uncle Milton and his ant farms,” Hogan says.
+According to Hogan, von Braunhut may also have been inspired by another popular product that hit the market the year before he got the idea for Sea-Monkeys.
+“This was also around the time of Uncle Milton and his ant farms,” Hogan said.
 “There was this kind of idea that you could sell science to kids or sell them lifeforms that would entertain them from which they could learn about nature.
 I’ve never seen anything that specifically said why Harold Von Braunhut was particularly hellbent on selling brine shrimp to kids, but it’s a good way to make a buck.”

 The naked, pot-bellied humanoid creatures with crown-like head ornaments don’t resemble actual brine shrimp at all.
 Von Braunhut hired comic book artist Joe Orlando—who would later go on to become vice president of DC Comics and associate publisher of MAD magazine—to draw the 1950s-esque humanoid creatures, which actually look like this: